Few snags for Election Day voting amid scrutiny on process - NewsBreak

 “It’s a test of voters to run the gauntlet, to figure out these new rules and restrictions," Hewitt said.
 "And frankly, it’s also a test of our democracy: How strong can it be, and are we willing to tolerate these efforts to make it harder for people to vote?”

 Izaguirre reported from Tallahassee, Florida.
-Associated Press writer Kate Brumback in Atlanta contributed to this report.
+Associated Press writers Kate Brumback in Atlanta and Bryan Anderson in Raleigh, North Carolina, contributed to this report.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.